danabo/blog/content/posts/Redundancy And Copying.md

 ## Simple Copier - style 1

-Let's take a look at the simplest possible copier, where the state one one system is copied to the state of another system in one time-step.
+Let's take a look at the simplest possible copier, where the state of one system is copied to the state of another system in one time-step.
 There are actually two different copiers of this size.
 I'll give them both.

 We have two systems, A and B, with state spaces
 $A = \\B$